reactive-python/reactpy-django/docs/src/features/components.md

 ## View To Component

-Convert any Django view into a IDOM component by usng this decorator.
+Convert any Django view into a IDOM component by using this decorator.
 Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
 Views can be sync or async.

 === "components.py"